AlexOsgood/self-care-center/README.md

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)

+Go to the command line or terminal on machine.
+Make sure you are in the appropriate directory you want the application in.
-git clone git@github.com:AlexOsgood/self-care-center.git
+Fork and run the clone command below git clone git@github.com:AlexOsgood/self-care-center.git

 ### Preview of App:
 [//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off.)

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)